Karlo-Zivkovic/The-wild-oasis/README.md

 <h1>Description</h1>
-Biggest project yet.
 Inner managment app.
 Using Supabase for authentication and data.
 A lot of different features.

 <br />